CMLL World Heavyweight Championship: Rules

-The championship is designated as a heavyweight title, which means that the championship can officially be competed for only by wrestlers weighing 105 kg and above.
-In the 20th century, Mexican wrestling enforced the weight divisions more strictly, but in the 21st century, the rules were occasionally ignored for the various weight divisions.
+The championship is designated as a heavyweight title, which means that it can only be officially competed for by wrestlers weighing 105 kg and above.
+In the 20th century, Mexican wrestling enforced the weight divisions more strictly, but in the 21st century, the rules have been occasionally ignored for the various weight divisions.
 The Heavyweight Championship was no exception as several champions were under the weight limit, including Héctor Garza, who was billed as weighing 95 kg when he won the championship and was thus considered a Junior Light Heavyweight.
 While the "world heavyweight" title is traditionally considered the most prestigious weight division in most professional wrestling promotions, CMLL places more emphasis on the lower weight divisions, and the CMLL World Heavyweight title is not considered the top CMLL championship.

-With a total of twelve CMLL championships being labeled as "World" titles, the promotional focus shifts over time with no single championship being promoted as the "main" one.
+With a total of 12 CMLL championships being labeled as "World" titles, the promotional focus shifts over time with no single championship being promoted as the "main" one.
 Championship matches are usually decided by two-out-of-three falls.
 On occasion, single-fall title matches have taken place, especially when promoting CMLL title matches in Japan, conforming to the traditions of the local promotion.